chenyitian/react-docs/tips/08-controlled-input-null-value.md

----
-id: controlled-input-null-value
-title: Value of null for Controlled Input
+# Value of null for Controlled Input
-layout: tips
-permalink: controlled-input-null-value.html
-prev: children-props-type.html
-next: componentWillReceiveProps-not-triggered-after-mounting.html
----

 Specifying the `value` prop on a [controlled component](/react/docs/forms.html) prevents the user from changing the input unless you desire so.